Roeperni/bomarkdown/README.md

 ##### Define several bom in a same graph

-The bom can be distributed in several column and several root can be stacked in the same columm
+The bom can be distributed in several column and several root can be stacked in the same columm.
+You also can increase the space with the previous column.

 ````text
 ```bomarkdown:Images/multicolumn